jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

    * potential user error of software packages

-OpenFoam can easily be run on multiprocessors on a laptop or desktop, making transient 3D turbulence modeling widely available, either RAS or LES.
+OpenFoam can easily be run on multiprocessors on a laptop or desktop, making transient 3D turbulence modeling widely available, either RANS or LES.
 As sensors become cheap and Internet of things data go online it will be useful to build so-called digital twins of river, dam and stormwater systems.
 CFD models can help.
 Control of sensors and devices online are also becoming a reality in real urban hydraulic systems.

 ## Open channel flow
 Open channel flow is a distinct category of fluid flow (Young et al., Granger) where there is an interface between the water and atmosphere.
-The interface is not assumed constant and this category of flow is also called free surface flow.
+The interface is not assumed constant and this type of flow is also called free surface flow.
 This flow type includes many applications in environmental, coastal, hydraulic and ecological engineering such as dams, weirs, spillways, fish passages, and hydraulic structures.
 There is increased use of CFD in environmental engineering (Liu and Zhang 2019).
 Fluent and other commercial packages are available but OpenFoam is free and is useful as the details and source can be modified by the user.
+In Germany, there has been wide use of OpenFOAM for hydraulic applications (Schulze and Thorenz 2014).

 1. Physics of Open Channel Flow